 What were the facts?

-The Applicant (Mr Franco) entered into a supplier agreement in 2017 to become a Deliveroo driver.
-The Supplier Agreement, and all subsequent agreements, contained similar terms including that Mr Franco:
+The applicant (Mr Franco) entered into a supplier agreement in 2017 to become a Deliveroo driver.
+The Supplier Agreement, and all subsequent agreements, contained terms stating that Mr Franco:

 - was a supplier in business of his own account;

 - could provide services personally or through a delegate;